Damià Abella

-Damià Abella Pérez (born 15 April 1982), known simply as Damià, is a Spanish retired professional footballer who played as a full-back.
+Damià Abella Pérez (born 15 April 1982), known simply as Damià, is a Spanish former professional footballer who played as a full-back.

 After starting out at Barcelona, he went on to amass La Liga totals of 198 matches and five goals over nine seasons, also representing in the competition Racing de Santander, Betis and Osasuna.
 He also spent two years in England, with Middlesbrough.

 Club career

 Barcelona

 Born in Olot, Girona, Catalonia, Damià's first professional club was local Figueres, for whom he played during the 2003–04 season, in the Segunda División B. He was subsequently acquired by national giants Barcelona, being assigned to its B side.

 Due to many injuries to the main squad, Damià made his La Liga debut for Barça's first team against Athletic Bilbao on 30 October 2004, playing 90 minutes in a 1–1 away draw as right-back.
 However, he could never break into the main squad, finishing the campaign with ten competitive games while continuing to appear for the reserves.

 In January 2006, Damià joined Racing de Santander on a one-and-a-half-year loan.
 He mainly operated at the position he knew from Barcelona B, right midfielder, and scored his first top-flight goal on 12 February in a 2–0 away win over Espanyol, eventually helping the Cantabrians to narrowly avoid relegation while starting 15 matches.